core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 capabilities for the endpoint such as maximum message size or support for block-wise transfers.
 The absence of options in the CSM indicates that base values are assumed.

+To avoid a deadlock, the Connection Initiator MUST NOT wait for the Connection Acceptor to send its initial CSM message before sending its own initial CSM message.
+Conversely, the Connection Acceptor MAY wait for the Connection Initiator to send its initial CSM message before sending its own initial CSM message.

 To avoid unnecessary latency, a client MAY send additional messages without waiting to receive the server CSM; however, it is important to note that the server CSM might advertise capabilities that impact how a client is expected to communicate with the server.
 For example, the server CSM